CyVerse-learning-materials/dnasubway_guide/step7.rst

      .. admonition:: Sample data

+       *"Zika infected hNPCs"* dataset:

-       *"Sorghum Drought"* dataset: The quality of the reads in this dataset is relatively good.
-You can skip the FastX Toolkit step for this dataset.
+       The quality of the reads in this dataset is relatively good.
+You can **skip the FastX Toolkit step for this dataset**.

      .. tip::
          The 'Basic' setting for FastX Toolkit uses the same settings as the